LieselWong/workshop/24_LAMP/README.md

 ### Prerequisites:

-- Something you should know beforehand...
-- Something you will need installed beforehand...

-1. Step blah blah blah, and/or...
+- Create your Digital Ocean account with your student Github
+    - First go to the Student Developers Page after you have signed up, Explore your student pack offers, and find Digital Ocean where you should have an option to get a promo code.
+Enter that code into your Digital Ocean billing area

+1. Go to Control Panel
+2. Click the green 'create' and then droplet button
+3. The settings you want are: Ubuntu, Basic Plan, Regular Intel, $5 a month, NY Datacenter, SSH Keys Authentication
+4.
-1. Step, with `inline code`, and/or...
+5. Step, with `inline code`, and/or...
-1. Step, with
+6. Step, with
     ```
     generic code block or terminal command
     ```